 Expectation destroys appreciation.
 Non-expectation creates appreciation.

-How To Leverage Expectations
+How To Leverage Them

 Learning how to manage expectations gives us an opportunity to be proactive in the way we control our emotions and can help us ensure long-lasting happiness.

 Secondly, we must detach ourselves from outcomes.
 In other words, we must not base our happiness on outcomes.
 When we detach from outcomes, we’re no longer at the mercy of them emotionally.
-This doesn’t mean not having expectations ― it means having an intention for a particular outcome and then accepting whatever happens.
+This doesn’t mean not having expectations.
+It means having an intention for a particular outcome and then accepting whatever happens.

 “You can either use expectations or be used by them.”

-Summary
+Summary (TL;DR)

 When we create expectations, our brains measure what we expect to happen with what actually happens.
 Pleasure comes when they do match reality.
 Pain comes when they don’t match reality.